Breaking PEFT Limitations: Leveraging Weak-to-Strong Knowledge Transfer for Backdoor Attacks in LLMs: Introduction

-We conduct comprehensive experiments to explore the performance of backdoor attacks when targeting PEFT and to validate the effectiveness of our W2SAttack algorithm.
+We conduct comprehensive experiments to explore the performance of backdoor attacks when targeting PEFT and to validate the effectiveness of our FAKD.
 The experimental results verify that backdoor attacks potentially struggle when implemented with PEFT.
-Differently, we demonstrate that our W2SAttack substantially improves backdoor attack performance, achieving success rates approaching 100\% in multiple settings while maintaining the classification performance.
-The main contributions of our paper are summarized as follows: \begin{itemize}[leftmargin=*] \item To the best of our knowledge, our study is the first to validate the effectiveness of backdoor attacks targeting PEFT, and our findings reveal that such algorithms may hardly implement effective backdoor attacks.
-Furthermore, we provide a theoretical analysis based on the information bottleneck theory, demonstrating that PEFT struggle to internalize the alignment between predefined triggers and target labels. \item From an innovative perspective, we introduce a novel backdoor attack algorithm that utilizes the weak language model to propagate backdoor features to strong LLMs through feature alignment-enhanced knowledge distillation.
-Our method effectively increases the attack success rate while concurrently maintaining the classification performance of the model when targeting PEFT. \item Through extensive experiments on text classification tasks featuring various backdoor attacks, large language models, teacher model architectures, and fine-tuning algorithms, all results indicate that our W2SAttack effectively enhances the success rate of backdoor attacks. \end{itemize}
+Differently, we demonstrate that our FAKD substantially improves backdoor attack performance, achieving success rates approaching 100\% in multiple settings while maintaining the model performance.
+The main contributions of our paper are summarized as follows: \begin{itemize}[leftmargin=*] \item Our study validates the effectiveness of backdoor attacks targeting PEFT, and our findings reveal that such algorithms may hardly implement effective backdoor.
+Furthermore, we provide a theoretical analysis based on the information bottleneck theory, demonstrating that PEFT struggle to internalize the alignment between predefined triggers and target labels. \item From an innovative perspective, we introduce a novel backdoor attack algorithm that utilizes the weak language model to propagate backdoor features to strong LLMs through FAKD.
+Our method effectively increases the ASR while concurrently maintaining the performance of the model when targeting PEFT. \item Through extensive experiments on text classification tasks featuring various backdoor attacks, large language models, teacher model architectures, and fine-tuning algorithms, all results indicate that our FAKD effectively enhances the success rate of backdoor attacks. \end{itemize}